ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

   return iterator(__node);
 ```

-There are a lot of interesting stuff inside `_M_rehash_policy._M_need_rehash`,
+There is a lot of interesting stuff inside `_M_rehash_policy._M_need_rehash`,
-but I don't want to bore you with too much details, only mention the fact, that
+but I don't want to bore you with too many details, only mention the fact that
-number of buckets in the hash table is a [prime number][20].
+the number of buckets in the hash table is a [prime number][20].

 ## Find